genital-autonomy-collective/genital-autonomy-collective.github.io/source/hadachek-v-oregon/index.md

 window closes permanently.**

 **Contact the legal team immediately if you meet potential plaintiff criteria.
-The next 30 days will determine whether this becomes the landmark case protecting all children regardless of sex characteristics.**
+Finding an intersex plaintiff could determine whether this becomes the landmark case protecting all children regardless of sex characteristics.**